 Fortunately, there are ways to counter that stress and improve our wellbeing.

-Avoid stimulants such as alcohol, sugar and all fizzy drinks, as these will put pressure on the adrenal glands.
+Avoid stimulants such as alcohol, sugar and all fizzy drinks.
+These items will put pressure on the adrenal glands.

-Foods to include in your diet when stressed:
+Foods to include in your diet to fight stress

 Consume food that is easier to digest, like smoothies, fresh pressed juices, soups, mashed sweet potatoes, steamed fish and vegetables.